WarrenJohn/codingtodo/README.md

 Blog title is used as the url slug.
 Blog topic is used as the css class (appended with a `-bg`).

-Authentication is done with a JWT stored in the users cookies (`req.headers.cookie`).
+Authentication is done with a JWT stored in the users cookies and checked with middleware on protected routes.

 ## Blog
 Added by admin, author defaults to me.